mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 ![](assets/lp_access-list-filter.png)

-From this list, you can access the [landing page reports](lp-report.md) for published items.
+From this list, you can access the [landing page Live report](../reports/lp-report-live.md) or [landing page Global report](../reports/lp-report-global.md) for published items.

 You can also delete, duplicate, and unpublish a landing page.